TechLabs-Berlin/ws24-mass-protest-across-countries/README.md

 # Find My Protest

 Find my Protest is a platform which displays historical and future protest data, allowing users to find events in Berlin based on their search criteria.
-Additionally, the platform can predict the mood, opinions, and reactions of the public towards protests.
+Additionally, the platform shows crowd predictions of future protests as well as the mood, opinions, and reactions of the public towards protests.

 ## Routing: Frontend and Backend